Writing a Dockerfile

 This Dockerfile isn't production-ready yet

 It's important to note that this Dockerfile is not following all of the best practices yet (by design).
-It will build the app, but the builds won't be as fast as they could be and the image could be made more secure.
+It will build the app, but the builds won't be as fast, or the images as secure, as they could be.

 Keep reading to learn more about how to make the image maximize the build cache, run as a non-root user, and multi-stage builds.